Caseinpepton-Sojamehlpepton-Agar harm. EP/USP/JP (TSA)

 |Storage conditions:||Dry, in closed bag, at 15 – 22°C.|

 |pH:||7.3 ± 0.2 at 25°C|

 Tryptone Soya Agar is used for the microbiological examination of non-sterile products.
 A general purpose agar medium, containing two peptones, which will support the growth of a wide variety of organisms.
 It is suitable for the cultivation of both aerobic and anaerobic bacteria, the latter being grown either in deep cultures or by incubation under anaerobic conditions as well as yeasts and moulds.

-The high numbers of microorganisms detectable using Tryptone Soya Agar is due to the addition of peptones gained from enzumatic hydrolysis of casein protein and soya proteins.
-It therfore includes - besides others - the detection of Listeria spp, Pasteurella spp, Vibrio spp, Haemophilus vaginalis or Candida spp.
+The high number of microorganisms detectable, using Tryptone Soya Agar is due to the addition of peptones gained from enzumatic hydrolysis of casein protein and soya proteins.
+It therefore includes - besides others - the detection of Listeria spp, Pasteurella spp, Vibrio spp, Haemophilus vaginalis or Candida spp.

 Tryptone Soya Agar contains no carbohydrates, so it can be used in the investigation of haemolytic reactions.
 The Pharmacopeia European (PhEur) recommends TSA for the enumeration of Total Viable Count in products under examination for microbial load.

 |Pancreatic-digest of Casein Peptone||15.0|

 The Microbiological Performance Test is carried out in accordance with the requirements of ISO 11133:2014 and/or PhEur.
 (Microbiological Examination of Non-Sterile Products in accordance with Chapter 2.6.13).